samyak87/samyak87/README.md

 - 👋 Hi, I’m @samyak87
 - 👀 A programmer and a Web Developer
-- 🌱 I’m a REACT developer currently looking for opportunities
+- 🌱 I’m a MERN developer currently looking for opportunities

 <!---